CLAUSE 1. Agreement and Acceptance to Terms and Conditions

 c.
 We strive to make the information on the Website as comprehensive and accurate as possible.
 The information on the Website is being offered “as is” without any guarantee and We exclude any liability for any use of the Website and the information provided on it.

-7.10.
-Links.
-The Website can contain links to other websites and/or servers that are not administered by Us.
-We assume no responsibility whatsoever for the content of such other websites.
-We offer such links solely for the convenience of the visitors and the inclusion of such link to such website does not constitute any recommendation by Us of the content of such websites.
+The Website can contain links to other Websites and/or servers that are not administered by Us.
+We assume no responsibility whatsoever for the content of such other Websites.
+We offer such links solely for the convenience of the visitors and the inclusion of such link to such Website does not constitute any recommendation by Us of the content of such Websites.

 8.1.
 Upon Our first request, the Client is obliged to provide Us with the data related to and connected with the Client’s company that is important to the fulfilment of the Agreements.
 We treat all data referred to in this Clause confidentially, and retain it as required or allowed by law.